rtlabs-com/p-net/doc/compliancetest.rst

 If the device under test has more than one port, there should be 5 IO-devices connected to the non-PLC port.

+For the cyclic data, use one input module and one output module.
+The PLC should be programmed to continuously read out record data.

 The timing should be the fastest allowed according to the GSDML file, and use 3 "accepted update cycles without IO data".
 Record startup and data exchange using Wireshark.